-So, my girls (Anita and Rebecca) took off tospend the day looking for some new school and work cloths, so I had the day all to myself to break in the new O.S.
-75AX and fine tune my propeller selection.
-I used a tachometer to get some engine numbers…
+So, with my wife Anita and daughter Rebecca on a road trip to the shore, I had a day all to myself to break in my O.S.
+75AX and fine tune my propeller selection using a digital tachometer to get the engine numbers…

 - Displacement: 0.75 cu in (12.3 cc)